 You can pay with cash, whether it is in ANG or US Dollars, almost everywhere on the island of Curaçao.
 But I have to inform you that there is a change to that.

 More and more establishments are becoming cashless, debit/credit card-only places.
-Cabana Beach, Mood Beach, and Wet & Wild Beach Club are popular places that have a cashless policy.
+Cabana Beach, Mood Beach, and Wet & Wild Beach Club are popular places with cashless policies.

 Where can I exchange money in Curaçao?

 You can exchange your currency at any local bank.
-Upon arrival at Hato Airport, you can exchange your cash at the branch of Maduro & Curiel’s bank, in between the arrivals and departure hall.
+Upon arrival at Hato Airport, you can exchange your cash at the branch of Maduro & Curiel’s bank.
+You can find their office between arrivals and departures.
 This is a list of popular local banks in Curaçao:

 How much should I tip in Curaçao?